virtusize/virtusize.github.io/source/integration-guide/product-types.rst

 always working on implementing more product types.
 We provide a JSON API to get the data about each product type.
 Each product type has a specific set of required measurements and optional measurements.
-A product type is identified by it's common English name in camelCase.
+A product type is identified by its common English name in camelCase.

 **Examples of product type identifiers:**